ACC-Computer-Science-Summer-2024-closed/final-project-CloudSlinger/README.md

 - **sortMatrix()**: Sorts the values of the matrix on a per-row basis.
 - **findValue(int)**: Searches for a given value in the matrix.

+### Command Line Arguments

+This program supports command line arguments for matrix initialization:

+- **Two arguments**: With two arguments, the first argument specifies the number of rows and the second argument specifies the number of columns.

+- **Three arguments**: With three arguments, the first argument specifies the number of rows, the second argument specifies the number of columns, and the third argument specifies the initial value for all matrix elements.

 ### Sorting

 - **sortMatrix()**: Sorts each row of the matrix.